Charles Rose (architect): Early and personal life

-Works
+Career

-Rose earned degrees in architecture at Princeton University and Harvard's Graduate School of Design, studying under Michael Graves and Rafael Moneo.
-After Harvard, Rose worked with landscape architect Michael Van Valkenburgh, an experience that influenced his design philosophy of architecture that "sees the site."
+After leaving Harvard, Rose worked with landscape architect Michael Van Valkenburgh, an experience which influenced Rose's style.
 He established his practice in Boston in 1989 and in two decades completed more than 50 buildings.
-His architecture, influenced by his work with Valkenburgh, is formally conscious of site and the buildings relationship to it.
-Two early projects that established Rose's reputation for buildings that "see the site" are the Leeper Studio Complex at the Atlantic Center for the Arts in New Smyrna Beach, Fla.
-(1997), and Camp Paint Rock (2000) in Hyattville, Wyo.
-The Atlantic Center for the Arts is in the rainforest-like environment of Florida's East Coast and uses boardwalks to connect the buildings with meandering paths.
-Camp Paint Rock on the other hand, uses elevated paths to connect the buildings along the canyon of northern Wyoming.
-Rose's buildings in both settings have been described as being knit into the landscape (rather than objects on the land).
-The forms he creates "resonate with features of the site and mediate the site's demands", such as climate and orientation toward the sun.
-After completing Camp Paint Rock, for underprivileged Los Angeles teens, Rose received several commissions: including a commercial project in 1997 for Gemini Consulting to design an "office of the future" which was noted by an award from Architectural Record; Gulf Coast Museum of Art (Largo, Fl., 2001); the United States Port of Entry in Del Rio, Texas, and the Currier Center for the Performing Arts at The Putney School (Putney, Vt., 2004).
+His architecture, influenced by his work with Valkenburgh, aims to be formally conscious of site and the buildings relationship to it.
+In 1997, he designed Leeper Studio Complex at the Atlantic Center for the Arts in New Smyrna Beach, Florida, and in 2000, he designed Camp Paint Rock in Hyattville, Wyoming.
+After completing Camp Paint Rock, Rose received several commissions, including a commercial project in 1997 for Gemini Consulting to design an "office of the future", the Gulf Coast Museum of Art in Largo, Florida (2001), the United States Port of Entry in Del Rio, Texas, and the Currier Center for the Performing Arts at The Putney School (2004).